skywodd/RGB_Matrix_Arduino_AVR/led_matrix_demo2/README.md

 Demonstration code using AVR registers access and some optimization tricks.
 Nearly identical to the demonstration code 1 but without any Arduino crap anymore.

+Refresh routine execution time: 408µs (2.45KHz).
-No too bad performances (5KHz refresh max).
-Usable for "real applications".
+Usable for "real applications" (but not really recommended).

-Please take a look at the demonstration code 3 (coming soon) for a little more optimized version (yes again).
+Please take a look at the demonstration code 3 for a more optimized version.